CP-Unibo/mzn2feat/README.md

 The tool allows to extract an extensive set of 95 features from a Constraint (Satisfaction/Optimization) Problem defined in possibly different modelling
 languages: MiniZinc, FlatZinc or XCSP.
-It is essentially a new version of the mzn2feat tool described in [1][2], designed to be more portable, light, flexible, and independent from the particular machine on which it is run as well as from the specific global redefinitions of a given solver.
+It is essentially a new version of mzn2feat-0.1 extractor described in [1][2], designed to be more portable, light, flexible, and independent from the particular machine on which it is run as well as from the specific global redefinitions of a given solver.
+This version of mzn2feat was used in [4][5][6].

-Apart from the implementation details, the main differences between the actual and the original version of mzn2feat regard the set of features set that mzn2feat can extract.
+Apart from the implementation details, the main differences between mzn2feat-0.1 and mzn2feat-1.0 regard the set of features set that mzn2feat-1.0 can extract.
 Indeed, the current version does not compute graph features (since this process could be very time/space consuming), solver specific features (like particular global redefinitions) and dynamic features (to decouple mzn2feat from a particular solver and from the given machine on